Vycka/LoadRunner/README.md

    - [RawDataMeasurementsDemo.cs#L59](/demo/Guides/Aggregation/RawDataMeasurementsDemo.cs#L59)
    - [AggregationImpactDemo.cs#L39](/demo/Theoretical/AggregationImpactDemo.cs#L39)
    - [BatchAndWaitDemo.cs#L29](/src/Viki.LoadRunner.Playground/BatchAndWaitDemo.cs#L29)
- * Also a generic version of it which can be used with generic type: new Histogram&lt;T&gt;()
+ * Also exists a generic version of it which can be used with generic type: new Histogram&lt;T&gt;()
-   - It also contains some generic [dimensions](/src/Viki.LoadRunner.Engine/Analytics/Dimensions) and [metrics](/src/Viki.LoadRunner.Engine/Analytics/Metrics), but given the custom type and required aggregation, one might need to implement some custom IDimension&lt;T&gt;'s and IMetric&lt;T&gt;'s
+   - It comes with few generic [dimensions](/src/Viki.LoadRunner.Engine/Analytics/Dimensions) and [metrics](/src/Viki.LoadRunner.Engine/Analytics/Metrics), but given the custom type and required aggregation, one might need to implement some custom IDimension&lt;T&gt;'s and IMetric&lt;T&gt;'s

 Rest of the demo project:
  * Index